Perryville Elementary School serves 484 students in grades Kindergarten-6.

 The student:teacher ratio of 14:1 is higher than the Arkansas state level of 13:1.

 Minority enrollment is 7% of the student body (majority Hispanic), which is lower than the Arkansas state average of 41% (majority Black).

 - Overall Testing Rank: Top 50% in AR

 - Source: National Center for Education Statistics (NCES), AR Dept. of Education

-Perryville Elementary School's student population of 463 students has declined by 5% over five school years.
+Perryville Elementary School's student population of 484 students has stayed relatively flat over five school years.

 The teacher population of 34 teachers has stayed relatively flat over five school years.